Prism99-collab/Prismofy/README.md

 ---

-## 🟢 About Spotify

-Spotify audio is **DRM-protected** and cannot be downloaded directly — no tool can, and Prismofy does not attempt to bypass DRM.
-Instead, when you paste a Spotify link, Prismofy reads the public track **metadata** (title + artist) and downloads the **matching song from YouTube**.
-The audio therefore comes from YouTube, not Spotify, and is a closest-match (usually exact).
-Podcasts/episodes are not supported.

----

 ## ⚖️ Legal

 Prismofy is a front-end for yt-dlp.
 Only download content you have the right to download.
 Respect the terms of service of the sites you use and applicable copyright law.
 The authors take no responsibility for misuse.